jonbnewman/mobx-store-provider/README.md

 ### Using the store

-In another component somewhere in the application, we want to use or gain access to the `appStore`.
+In another component somewhere in the application we want to use or gain access to the `appStore`.

 To do this, we use the [useStore](http://mobx-store-provider.overfoc.us/api/useStore) hook: